Q: What were the buildings used for?

 Q: What kind of telescope is in the observatory?

 A: The observatory houses a 25-inch Dobsonian telescope.
 Both the telescope and the dome were donated to the park in 1998.
 The park also has a 13-inch, 16-inch, and a Charged Coupled Device (CCD) imaging system for astrophotography.
-The observatory is open on Tuesday, Friday, and Saturday nights from April through October.
+The observatory is opened during the summer based on ranger availability; please check the calendar for ranger programs throughout the season.